mac-comp127/units-and-coins/README.md

 A better approach: don’t do that!
 Instead, here is a plan for what we’re going to do.
 (Not yet!
 This is a plan for **all the steps to come**, not what you should do right away!)

-- **Refactor** the existing code to remove the repetition.
+- First you will **refactor** the existing code to remove the repetition.
 It will still use `double`, still do exactly what it does, but it will become much more concise, and much easier to make this change.
-- Add a test for $0.29.
-Make sure it fails as expected.
+- You will then add a test for $0.29, and make sure it fails as expected.
-- Change the code to use an integer type.
+- You will change the code to use an integer type.
-- Make sure our new test passes now.
+- Finally, you will then make sure the new test passes with the change to integers.

 That’s a lot.
 Let’s take it step by step.